-PIMCO has contractually agreed, through May 1, 2020, to waive its Investment Advisory Fee to the extent that the Investment Advisory Fees, Supervisory and Administrative Fees and Management Fees charged by PIMCO to the Underlying PIMCO Funds exceed 0.64% of the total assets invested in Underlying PIMCO Funds.
+PIMCO has contractually agreed, through May 1, 2022, to waive its Investment Advisory Fee to the extent that the Investment Advisory Fees, Supervisory and Administrative Fees and Management Fees charged by PIMCO to the Underlying PIMCO Funds exceed 0.64% of the total assets invested in Underlying PIMCO Funds.
 This waiver will automatically renew for one-year terms unless PIMCO provides written notice to the Trust at least 30 days prior to the end of the then current term.
-In any month in which the investment advisory contract is in effect, PIMCO is entitled to reimbursement by the Portfolio of any portion of the Investment Advisory Fee waived as set forth above (the "Asset Allocation Reimbursement Amount") during the previous thirty-six months, provided that such amount paid to PIMCO will not: 1) together with any Underlying PIMCO Fund Fees exceed, for such month, the applicable expense limit; 2) exceed the total Asset Allocation Reimbursement Amount; or 3) include any amounts previously reimbursed to PIMCO.
-The recoverable amounts to PIMCO at June 30, 2019 were (amounts in thousands†):
+In any month in which the investment advisory contract is in effect, PIMCO is entitled to reimbursement by the Portfolio of any portion of the Investment Advisory Fee waived as set forth above (the "Asset Allocation Reimbursement Amount") during the previous thirty-six months from the date of the waiver, provided that such amount paid to PIMCO will not: i) together with any Underlying PIMCO Fund Fees exceed, for such month, the Expense Limit (or the amount of the expense limit in place at the time the amount being recouped was originally waived if lower than the Expense Limit); ii) exceed the total Asset Allocation Reimbursement Amount; or iii) include any amounts previously reimbursed to PIMCO.
+The recoverable amounts to PIMCO at June 30, 2021 were (amounts in thousands):

-12 months 13-24 months 25-36 months Total \$ 1,098 \$ 885 \$ 1,031 \$ 3,014
+12 months 13-24 months 25-36 months Total \$ 1,031 \$ 890 \$ 574 \$ 2,495

-&lt;sup>† A zero balance may reflect actual amounts rounding to less than one thousand.
++ A zero balance may reflect actual amounts rounding to less than one thousand.

 The waivers are reflected on the Statement of Operations as a component of Waiver and/or Reimbursement by PIMCO.
-For the period ended June 30, 2019, the amount was \$537,059.
+For the period ended June 30, 2021, the amount was \$341,881.